 Video games have been blamed for mental and physical health problems for decades.
 The reasons given are often many, but the biggest talk up antisocial traits, sedentary lifestyle issues, and bad eyes.

-They were the scapegoat, a boogie man for politicians and media to chastise.
+They were the scapegoat, a boogie man for politicians and the media to chastise.
 Video games were the easiest target as we pivoted to an online lifestyle.
 They were the rock music of the digital age.
 For those too young to remember, rock music was once blamed for social unrest and sickening acts.

-Irony not lost on everyone
+Irony is not lost on everyone

 The biggest irony in all this is that we’re now at a point where a parent will tell their child to get off a video game while binging five episodes of Friends.